At Miles2Smile, we create

 2021 (May to August)

-A massive fire broke out in Rohingya Refugee Camp, Kanchan Kunj and gutted several shanties.
+A massive fire broke out in the Rohingya Refugee Camp, Kanchan Kunj, and gutted several shanties.
 We helped to temporarily shift to a nearby plot.
-With no relief coming from the government, local residents and NGOs in co-ordination with Miles2Smile set-up tents.
-Our team mobilised relief materials from our resource centers at North East Delhi.
-We collected used and new clothes, segregated them according to age and gender groups and distributed to all distressed families.
-We were also able to provide fans, folding beds, bed sheets, utensils and dry ration to all.
+With no relief coming from the government, local residents and NGOs in coordination with Miles2Smile set up tents.
+Our team mobilized relief materials from our resource centers in North East Delhi.
+We collected used and new clothes, segregated them according to age and gender groups, and distributed them to all distressed families.
+We were also able to provide fans, folding beds, bed sheets, utensils, and dry rations to all.

 Miles2Smile Foundation